WIG78/fivem_esx_bundle/README.md

 This image includes [txAdmin](https://github.com/tabarra/txAdmin), an in-browser server management software.
 Upon first run, the configuration is generated in the host mount for the `/config` directory, and for the `/txData` directory (that contains the txAdmin configuration).
 This bundle is made with a inbuild Mariadb server.
+There is also a tag so you can use this without inbuild database.
+Light version.

 [dockerhub]: https://hub.docker.com/r/henkallsn/fivem_esx_bundle
 [github]: https://github.com/henkall/fivem